-I am an AI Research Scientist at Meta AI London, where I work on video diffusion models, generative rendering, and talking avatars.
+I am a Research Scientist at Meta AI London.
+I work on video diffusion models, generative rendering, talking avatars, and world models — teaching machines to observe, imagine, and simulate visual reality.

 I received my Ph.D. in Computer Science from the University of Surrey, supervised by Prof. Tao Xiang and Prof. Yi-Zhe Song, and worked closely with Dr. Xiatian (Eddy) Zhu.